 How to Calculate Your Mortgage Repayments

 As a common rule of the thumb, it would be advisable to multiply your useable equity by four.
-If you would want to calculate how much you can borrow for a property that you intend to invest into, you can follow this rule.
+If you would want to calculate how much you can borrow for a property that you intend to invest in, you can follow this rule.
 In the example about, you can borrow as much as 1,088,000 for your investment property.
 However, this amount is not accurate because it is still dependent on several other factors as well as your lender.

 One big factor to consider is to really check your financial numbers.
 Look into other details about your target investment property to avoid possible issues in the future.
 There are really a lot of factors to add up before taking the plunge to invest in a property.
 Investing in an apartment may cost extra strata fees, money allotted on the sinking fund and other costs for maintaining such property type.
 These expenses will impinge on the return of the investment.